 Managing a vehicle fleet isn’t easy, from dealing with everyday problems to ensuring the logistical needs of the business are being met, especially in a period of growth.
-The company may not be able to run the fleet at its optimum level from a cost and tax perspective and risks non-compliance by not keeping proper records or paying the right amount of tax.
+The company may not be able to run the fleet at its optimum level from a cost and tax perspective, and risks non-compliance by not keeping proper records or paying the right amount of tax.

-Mileage Tracking Case Study
+Mileage Tracking Case Study in the UK

-Currently it doesn’t request employees to keep a log of business miles and reimburses employees who have personal cars through spreadsheets.
-It also has come to the finance department attention that personal car owners may have overclaimed when submitting expense claims.
+Currently, it doesn’t require employees to keep a log of business miles and reimburses employees who have personal cars through spreadsheets.
+It also has come to the finance department’s attention that personal car owners may have overclaimed when submitting expense claims.

-It is also concerned that company car owners have been using the car for personal use but has not been declared which may result in additional work as well as increase in tax for employee and employer.
-It cannot cope with the volume of 1500 vehicles especially with the monthly VAT submissions and dealing with different engine sizes and fuel types as the advisory fuel rates change monthly.
+It is also concerning when company car owners use their cars for personal use but don’t declare it, which may result in additional work as well as an increase in tax for the employee and employer.
+The company cannot cope with the volume of 1500 vehicles, especially with the monthly VAT submissions and dealing with different engine sizes and fuel types as the advisory fuel rates change monthly.

-2) Manually claiming VAT on mileage based on advisory fuel rates with added complexity as VAT claim depends on engine size and type of fuel as well as the month where the advisory fuel rates on fuel may change.
+2) Manually claiming VAT on mileage based on advisory fuel rates with added complexity as VAT claims depend on engine size and type of fuel, as well as the month, where the advisory fuel rates on fuel may change.

-7) Cannot monitor Drivers behavior.
+7) Cannot monitor drivers behavior.

-8) Cannot track whereabouts of vehicle.
+8) Cannot track whereabouts of vehicles.

 Company Decides to Install Business Mileage Tracking Device

-2) Company deducts personal mileage from the Salary of the employee so there is no fuel benefit or VAT scale charge.
+2) Company deducts personal mileage from the salary of the employee so there is no fuel benefit or VAT scale charge.

 Costs Saving For Mileage Tracking Expense

-Lorry travels 100,000 miles per annum
+- Lorry travels 100,000 miles per annum

-Company Car 35,000 miles per annum
+- Company car 35,000 miles per annum

-Personal Cars 20,000 miles per annum
+- Personal cars 20,000 miles per annum

 - Lorries = 500 * 100,000 * 5% * £0.55 = £1,375,000

 - Company Cars =500 * 35,000 * 5% * 0.15 = £131,250

-Personal Cars = 500 * 20,000 * 10% * 0.45 = £450,000
+- Personal Cars = 500 * 20,000 * 10% * 0.45 = £450,000

-Employee Fuel Benefit NI = 500 * £1000 = £500,000
+- Employee Fuel Benefit NI = 500 * £1000 = £500,000

 Reason for Cost Savings

-1) Better driving and optimum Route maximization
+1) Better driving and optimal route maximization.

-2) Personal Travel Detection and reimbursement
+2) Personal travel detection and reimbursement.

 3) Overclaim on mileage through rounding.

-4) Incorrect Mileage Rate
+4) Incorrect mileage rate.

-5) Accurate data less likely for additional tax e.g VAT Fuel Scale Charge
+5) Accurate data less likely for additional tax, e.g. VAT Fuel Scale Charge.

-Employees fuel benefit charge
+1) Employees fuel benefit charge.